peterhinch/micropython-micro-gui/README.md

 ```
 ![Image](./images/dialog.JPG)

-A rather poor photo of an active dialog box.
-Auto generated dialogs contain
+An active dialog box.
+Auto generated dialogs contain only `pushbutton`
-only `pushbutton` instances, but user created dialogs may contain any widget.
+instances, but user created dialogs may contain any widget.

 This implements a modal dialog box based on a horizontal row of pushbuttons.
 Any button press will close the dialog.
 The caller can determine which button